wp-plugins/syndicate-press/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

 Syndicate Press lets you include RSS, RDF or Atom feeds directly in your Wordpress posts or pages.
-It provides detailed configuration and managementvia an easy to use admin page.
+It provides detailed configuration and management via an easy to use admin page.

 == Description ==